vznjs/reactivity/README.md

 ## `createMemo`

-A memo is like a mix of on-demand reaction and reactive value.
-When the reactive values used inside of it change, it knows that it needs to recompute, but it will wait until the next usage, at the same time informing all of its dependents that it has been changed.
-Sounds complex?
-But it's actually super intuitive.
+A memo is like a mix of reaction and reactive value.
+It recomputes only when accessed and only if changed.

 ```js
 import { createMemo, createReaction, createValue } from "@vzn/reactivity";